-With a bohemian ‘50s vibe and opulent chandeliers that help make it one by the most visually stunning new openings in recent memory, this latest offering from Bonhomme Hospitality Group (Celeste, Bordel, Fulton Market Kitchen) continues to turn heads along with a head-spinning collection of drinks from group beverage director Liz Pearce (also known as one of the top bartenders in the city.)
+With a bohemian ‘50s vibe and opulent chandeliers that help make it one by the most visually stunning new openings in recent memory, this latest offering from Bonhomme Hospitality Group (Celeste, Bordel, Fulton Market Kitchen) continues to turn heads along with a head-spinning collection of drinks.
 This worldly space opened in a former clothing store houses antique doors and façades circa 1900 while the menu explodes with epicurean delights like roasted Lebanese style lamb and 10-day dry-aged pluma ibérica.
-Drinks include boozy slushies and cocktails such as the bourbon-based Second Fiddle and the Mama Vidu with mezcal, chipotle, Szechuan, honey, lemon, and sal de gusano.
+The current bar director, Benjamin Wood, lords over a variety of drinks, including cocktails such as the bourbon-based Second Fiddle and the Mámù Vida with mezcal, chipotle, Szechuan, honey, lemon, and sal de gusano.

 Edible paper butterflies and cocktails in mushroom glasses